-option for a second year for an RIA that meets or exceeds agreed-upon performance targets.
+Funding, in the form of and pursuant to a cooperative agreement, will be provided for a period of two years, with an option for a third year for an RIA that meets or exceeds agreed-upon performance targets and subject to the availability of funding.
 Competitive proposals that demonstrate long-term self-sustainability will be given greater consideration.
-The Bureau intends to work closely with grant recipients in developing and, as applicable, financing projects within the RIA's geographic area.
+The Bureau intends to work closely with grant recipients in developing and, as applicable, financing projects within the RIA's geographic area

-4. Changes from the FY 2020 NOFO: This FY 2021 Regional Infrastructure Accelerator Demonstration Program NOFO updates the FY 2020 NOFO to reflect this Administration's priorities for creating good-paying jobs, improving safety, applying transformative technology, and explicitly addressing climate change and advancing racial equity.
-Therefore, the Bureau added the Transformative Projects criterion to clarify how the long-term project outcomes should align with the Administration's priorities in a competitive application.
+4. Changes from the FY 2022 NOFO: This FY 2023 Regional Infrastructure Accelerator Demonstration Program NOFO updates the FY 2022 NOFO to further reflect this Administration's priorities for creating good-paying jobs, improving safety, applying transformative technology, and explicitly addressing climate change and advancing racial equity.
+Therefore, the Bureau added transit-oriented development (TOD) as an additional point of consideration under the Transformative Projects criterion to clarify how the long-term project outcomes should align with the Administration's priorities in a competitive application.
+While the Program is not exclusive to TOD projects, proposals to aid projects that incorporate (1) economic development and related infrastructure activities and (2) public infrastructure/joint development opportunities will be more competitive than those that do not.
 Applicants should refer to Section E of this NOFO for descriptions of the selection criteria, including the new Transformative Projects criterion.
 Additionally, this NOFO clarifies what would be required of the Applicant to receive a STRONG rating for evaluation Criteria, where applicable, as further described in Section E.1.